 - Documentation and dissemination of research findings to farming community/end users.

-- Analysis of Water for Physico-Chemical and Microbiological Testing of 28 drinking water quality parameters
+- Analysis of Water for Physico-chemical and Microbiological Testing of 28 drinking water quality parameters

 - Wastewater Quality Monitoring & Testing for sewerage and industrial effluents

 - Water Quality Monitoring (Water Supply Schemes, River Indus, Lakes, Bottled Water, Filtration Plants)

 - Capacity Building of Water Supply Staff /Technicians on Operation and Maintenance of supply system

 - Water Treatment Services (Chlorination, Filtration, Disinfection)

-- Ground Water Investigation (ERS Survey)
+- Ground Water Investigation through ERS Survey & mapping

 - Rainwater Harvesting